Lifebuoy (soap): References in popular culture

 When the Philadelphia Phillies played at the Baker Bowl during the 1930s, an outfield wall advertisement for Lifebuoy stated, "The Phillies use Lifebuoy".
 One night in 1935, a vandal added, "And they still stink".
 Detractors of other losing teams employed variations of the joke.

 The term "B.O.", short for "body odour", is often thought to have been invented by Lifebuoy for an advertising campaign.
 It was coined by a company that made deodorant for women called Odo-Ro-No in 1919, but Lifebuoy popularized it.
 The Lifebuoy radio ad, parodied by several Warner Brothers' Looney Tunes cartoons and MGM Cartoons, used a foghorn followed by a "B.O." sound created using a Sonovox.

 During a 1969 Episode of The Tonight Show, while being bathed by two Japanese women, Johnny Carson joked, "This beats Lifebuoy and a rubber duck, doesn't it?"

 In the 2016 novel Moonglow by Michael Chabon, Lifebuoy is used to signify wholesomeness and youth: "He had deposited with his brother for safekeeping a girl who smelled of Lifebuoy and library paste and retrieved a young woman who smelled of cigarettes and Ban."

 It is the bar soap used in the 1983 movie A Christmas Story by the main character Ralphie and his family.
 After his mother uses it to wash his mouth out for swearing, Ralphie wishfully imagines a future in which he has been blinded by "soap poisoning" and reduced to begging on the street; when his family sees him, they collapse into melodramatic soap opera-like tears and his father cries out, "I told you not to use Lifebuoy!"
 In the film, narrator Jean Shepherd noted his disgust toward its taste, comparing it to other brands his mother had used for similar punishments.

+It is used on a very obvious Product Placement, disguised as a small lesson, on personal hygiene in the 2012 Brazilian telenovela Carrossel.